head-first-kubernetes/head-first-kubernetes.github.io/index.md

 So while the Python virtual environment provides nice isolation within the Python universe, it is still relies on being able to make a bunch of calls to operating system libraries (syscalls) that are not bundled inside the virtual environment.

 Not quite a sandbox then is it?
-What if those junior devs are sporting the trendy surface machines running MS Windows?

 ## Docker